liyu10000/algorithms_testing/README.md

 ### Problem Definition
 Use statistical testing to determine if two binary classifiers have the same performance
- - Null hypothesis H0: Two classifiers make errors in the same way
+ - Null Hypothesis H0: Two classifiers make errors in the same way
- - Alternative hypothesis Ha: Two classifiers make erros differently
+ - Alternative Hypothesis Ha: Two classifiers make errors differently

 ### Usage
 Sample code is in `demo.py`.